Which is the cheapest accommodation?

 - A criminal-justice worker (police, lawyer, judge, etc.)

 - A healthcare professional (doctor, nurse, etc.)

 For both questions, #1 is the cheapest and that is why giving housing to the homeless is three times cheaper than leaving them on the streets.
 Nobody likes keeping homeless people on the streets, but there are only two ways to get rid of them.
-You can give them housing or you can criminalize homelessness.
-Giving them housing in a regular apartment and providing them with a social worker is a lot cheaper than housing them in a jail with guards and putting them through the court system where highly paid lawyers and judges decide their fate.
+You can give them housing in apartments or you can criminalize homelessness and lock them up in jail.
+Giving them housing in ordinary regular apartments with social worker oversight is a lot cheaper than housing them in a jail with guards plus putting them through the court system where highly paid lawyers and judges pile on more fees.

 Central Florida Commission on Homelessness study indicating that the region spends $31,000 a year per homeless person on “the salaries of law-enforcement officers to arrest and transport homeless individuals — largely for nonviolent offenses such as trespassing, public intoxication or sleeping in parks — as well as the cost of jail stays, emergency-room visits and hospitalization for medical and psychiatric issues.”
 By contrast, getting each homeless person a house and a caseworker to supervise their needs would cost about $10,000 per person.

 It is easy to see why it is cheaper to get them an apartment than to put them in jail, but why is it so expensive to just let them live on the street?